upalepu/iac/docs/Kubernetes.md

 testuser@testbox:~$ssh -i ~/.ssh/aws_user_pvt_key.pem ubuntu@35.172.216.152
 ```

-- Once logged in verify that ***terraform*** and ***aws*** command line utility are installed on the machine.
+- Once logged in, verify that ***terraform*** and ***aws*** command line utility are installed on the machine.
 If either of these is not installed, either this EC2 was not created using the iac/iacec2 project or there was a problem with the creation.
 Go back to the [iacec2](./Iacec2.md) project and make sure it was created properly.

 ```bash
 ubuntu@ip-10-0-1-42:~$ terraform version